-- 4.1.1 This chapter sets out the requirements for the format and content of the annual reports and accounts of the States of Jersey, incorporating the entities covered by the requirements of this Manual.
-The annual report and accounts includes: - a) the annual report (section 4.3); - b) a statement of the Treasurer of the States and Accounting Officers' respective responsibilities (see paragraph 4.4.2); - c) a governance statement (see paragraph 4.4.3); - d) the primary financial statements and notes (section 4.5); and - e) the audit opinion and report. - 4.1.2 This chapter refers to chapters and sections of Part 15 of the UK Companies Act 2006 where appropriate.
-If this chapter does not refer to specific chapters or sections of that Part, then those chapters and sections do not apply, unless referred to elsewhere in this Manual.
+- 5.1.1 This chapter sets out the requirements for the format and content of the annual reports and accounts of the States of Jersey, incorporating the entities covered by the requirements of this Manual.
+The annual report and accounts includes: - a) the annual report (section 5.3); - b) a statement of the Treasurer of the States and Accounting Officers' respective responsibilities (see paragraph 5.4.2); - c) a governance statement (see paragraph 5.4.3); - d) the primary financial statements and notes (section 5.5); and - e) the audit opinion and report. - 5.1.2 This chapter refers to chapters and sections of Part 15 of the UK Companies Act 2006 where appropriate.
+If this chapter does not refer to specific chapters or sections of that Part, then those chapters and sections do not apply, unless referred to elsewhere in this Manual. - 5.1.3 Guidance on the requirements for a Statement of Outturn against Approvals is set out in Chapter 3.